RabbitMQ: How to handle and avoid high CPU or Memory usage

 Most of our benchmark tests are done with RabbitMQ PerfTest tool with one queue, one publisher and one customer.
 Durable queues/exchanges have been used and transient messages with default message size have been used.
 There are a lot of other factors too that plays in, like the type of routing, if you ack or auto-ack, datacenter, if you publish with confirmation or not etc. If you, for example, are publishing large persistent messages, it will result in a lot of I/O wait time for the CPU.
 Read more about Load testing and performance measurements in RabbitMQ.
 You need to run your own tests to ensure the perfomance on a given plan.

-Celery sends a lot of "unnecessary" messages, due to their gossip, mingle and events.
+• Python Celery: CloudAMQP has long advised against using mingling, gossip, and heartbeats with Python Celery.
+Why?
+Mainly because of the flood of unnecessary messages they introduce.
 You can disable it by adding --without-gossip --without-mingle --without-heartbeat to the Celery worker command line arguments and add CELERY_SEND_EVENTS = False to your settings.py.
 Take a look at our Celery documentation for up to date information about Celery Settings.

 3. Too many queues